nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### 3. Improve granularity of Find Student command

-Currently, the command returns all results that match any of the queries.
+Currently, our system returns all results that match any of the queries.

 #### Enhancement